HumanCellAtlas/dcp-community/rfcs/text/0000-matrix-service.md

 #### Filter

-The filter object is inspired by the [GDC Search and Retrieval API](https://docs.gdc.cancer.gov/API/Users_Guide/Search_and_Retrieval/#filters-specifying-the-query).
+The filter object is inspired by the [Genomics Data Commons (GDC) API](https://docs.gdc.cancer.gov/API/Users_Guide/Search_and_Retrieval/#filters-specifying-the-query).
 To enable users the ability to express complex metadata queries, the object supports nested composition of base filter objects to create a tree of AND/OR statements.
 The API deviates from the GDC API specification by defining two types of base filter objects:

 *Table 1.3 Base filter object types*